nashwalters/pro-readme-generator/README.md

 These features made the READM.md Generator a step up from basic.

 ## Installation
-Node.js and node modules are required.
+Node.js and inquirer dependency are required.

 ### Nodejs
 Node.js is required on your local machine.
 Below I have given a quick guide to get Node.js installed.